KFGO-FM: 104.7 The Dam

 A construction permit (CP) was granted in 2000 by the Federal Communications Commission (FCC) with the call sign KCHY, broadcasting 200 watts covering Hope, North Dakota.
 Clear Channel Communications paid $800,000 for the CP for KCHY in 2002, and changed the call sign to KDAM.

 KDAM signed on with 100,000 watts in October 2002, stunting with clips of songs of all genres, billing itself as "Quick 104.7", and playing ten songs per minute while other stations play ten songs per hour.
 The modern rock format known as "The Dam 104.7" debuted days later.
-It became popular, and gained larger Arbitron ratings than rival heritage active rock station KQWB-FM "Q98" at times.
-Despite a rimshot signal, "The Dam" also attracted more than 2% of radio listeners in the Grand Forks, North Dakota market, somewhat cannibalizing by competing with co-owned sister active rock station KJKJ "KJ108".
+It became popular, and gained larger Arbitron ratings than rival heritage active rock station KQWB-FM at times.
+Despite a rimshot signal, "The Dam" also attracted more than 2% of radio listeners in the Grand Forks, North Dakota market, somewhat cannibalizing by competing with co-owned sister active rock station KJKJ ("KJ108"_.